 Nikan and Khavari (2014) investigated the anti-fungal effect of the watercress extract on the growth of Fusarium solani, which is the causal agent of potato dry rot.
 The experiment shows that the alcoholic extract of watercress is effective for inhibiting mycelial growth of Fusarium solani.
-This suggest that watercress is suitable for use as a natural material for producing fungicides.
+This suggests that watercress is suitable for use as a natural material for producing fungicides.

 Minimizes DNA Damage

 Studies reveal that daily inclusion of watercress in our diets helps to significantly minimize and resist DNA damage to blood cells caused by free radicals.

 Watercress can be used for treating scurvy because it is an excellent source of vitamin C. Scurvy is a disease condition caused as a result of vitamin C deficiency.
 This is characterised by the opening of previously healed wounds and swollen bleeding gums.